Jausmy/Work-Location-Influence/README.md

 ## Limitations and Future Considerations
 While this analysis provides valuable insights and recommendations, it's important to acknowledge certain limitations:
 -	Data Availability: The analysis is limited by the available HR data.
 Access to more granular data, such as employee feedback, performance reviews, and health records, would allow for a more comprehensive analysis and more personalized recommendations.
--	External Factors: External factors such as economic conditions, industry trends, and personal circumstances can influence employee well-being and productivity and should be considered in future analyses.
+-	External Factors: External factors such as economic conditions, industry trends, employee salaries, cost of living data, and personal circumstances can influence employee well-being and productivity and should be considered in future analyses.

 ## Key Takeaways
 This analysis provides valuable insights into the impact of work location on employee well-being and productivity.
 Here are the key takeaways: